 Another feature that will encourage your patrons to sing and keep the good singers coming back is a nice sounding PA with a good floor monitor.
 Patrons who are interested in karaoke want to sound good, especially the ones who can sing.
 If word gets around that your establishment has good sounding equipment, it will get around the karaoke community fast.

 Finally, keep your karaoke night fresh with theme nights, competitions , fundraisers.
 Nothing slowly kills a karaoke night like the same thing every week.
 Contests can be run over a 6 week period and if you get a few sponsors to donate prizes… it will make it really exciting for everyone.
 If you are really serious about your karaoke night, become a world karaoke championship karaoke venue.
 Yes, there is such a thing.
-Take a look Karaoke World Championship Canada, How To become a qualifying venue
+Take a look Karaoke World Championship Canada for how to become a qualifying venue.

 Like anything else, an awesome weekly karaoke night at your venue is only limited by your imagination and desire.
 Also like anything else, you will get out of it what you put into it so if you are going to do a weekly karaoke night you might as well do it right.
 As a KJ / DJ who has seen many karaoke nights come and go swiftly…don’t let yours be one of them.